Link to Defintion of Surrey

 (a) If athletes have

-under (2) above, they shall retain the existing birth or residential
+under (ii) above, they shall retain the existing birth or residential

 qualification unless notice is given in writing to the Honorary

-Secretary of County A that they wish to be qualified for County B.
+Secretary of County A that they wish henceforth to be qualified for County B.

 (b) If athletes have

-not competed for County A or in a Championship of County A under (2)
+not competed for County A or in a Championship of County A under (ii)

-above the place of birth or residence shall be deemed to have been in
+above, the place of birth shall be deemed to have been in